 The Company exchanged a Conditional Contract for the sale of approximately 5,000 SQM of land at the rear of the club on 8 January 2016 for \$5,000,000 excluding GST for the purposes of a Residential Aged Care Facility.
-At this time two (2) of the four (4) conditions have been met and both parties continue to work towards contract completion expected in early 2018.
+At this time three (3) of the four (4) conditions have been met and both parties continue to work towards contract completion that remains expected in this financial year .